smallmultiples/ion/README.md

 Known issues:

-* stringify currently fails in the array of arrays (matrix) example!
+* stringify and code mirror plugin currently fail in the array of arrays (matrix) example!

 #### Web